 7. As the author you retain full copyright in your work.
 By submitting a piece of prose or poetry to us, you are merely granting IS&T a non-exclusive right (or ‘bare licence’) to reproduce your work.

-10. The one caveat we do make is no simultaneous submission please (and that includes work also being submitted to competitions) if only because it causes us unnecessary aggro when, having accepted a piece, the author then gets it accepted elsewhere in one of those ‘previously unpublished’ outfits and wants to unsubmit it to us – or else even asks us to delete from the webzine a piece we have already published.
+10. The one caveat we do make is no simultaneous submission please (and that includes work also being submitted to competitions) if only because it causes us unnecessary aggro when, having accepted a piece, the author then gets it accepted elsewhere in one of those ‘previously unpublished’ publications and wants to unsubmit it to us – or else even asks us to delete from the webzine a piece we have already published.

 10 We do not give critical reviews of submissions.
 For that please use our Feedback Service.